 - Step 3

-For an initial assessment to find out whether or not your organization meets key aspects of the standards, contact us or download an application form at zewo.ch.
+For an initial assessment to find out whether or not your organization meets key aspects of the standards, contact us or download the application form below.
 We will discuss the scope of the assessment with you: we will either make a standard assessment or focus on specific questions, where you might wish to clarify your organization’s possible deviations from the standards.

 For an initial non-binding assessment, simply submit the following basic documentation of your organization: